Jacob-J-Thomas/IntelligenceHub/README.md

 ## Authentication

-The API uses JWT bearer authentication.
-Obtain a token using your API key with one of the following endpoints:

-1. `GET /auth/defaulttoken` – returns a standard token for typical API access.
-2. `GET /auth/admintoken` – returns an elevated token for administrative actions.

-Send your API key in the `X-Api-Key` header.
-The response payload is an `Auth0Response` containing the `access_token`.
-Include this token in subsequent requests using the `Authorization: Bearer {token}` header.
+All endpoints are secured using API key authentication.
+Include your key in the `X-Api-Key` header when calling the API.
+No additional login step is required.

 ## Feature Flags